MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 ## Position of objects

 There are different ways of holding an Equippable object.
 Some objects, when when picked up, are designed to be held away from the body and high enough to be in your field of view (for example, the Wineglass or Trophy).
-Other objects are designed to be hold closer to the body and *not* in your field of view (for example, the Wrench).
+Other objects are designed to be held closer to the body and *not* in your field of view (for example, the Wrench).

 ## Equippable behaviors